marc2332/freya/book/src/guides/testing.md

 # Testing

-Freya comes with a special testing renderer (`freya-testing`)that let's you run your component in a headless environment.
+Freya comes with a special testing renderer (`freya-testing`) that let's you run your components in a headless environment.
-This will let you write unit tests for your components.
+This will let you easily write unit tests for your components.

 ## Getting started

-You can use the `launch_test` function to launch your component in a headless environment, it will also return you a set of utilities for you to interact with the component.
+You can use the `launch_test` function to run the tests of your component, it will return you a set of utilities for you to interact with the component.

 For example, this will launch a state-less component and assert that it renders a label with the text `"Hello World!"`.